edward-lucyszyn/algorithm-for-Pylos/README.md

    - The folder contains all necessary source files for the project.

 2. **Testing**:
-   - Test your AI by running `main.py` which pits your AI against itself.
+   - Test my AI by running `main.py`.
-   - Replace one AI instance with `HumanPlayer` to play against your AI manually.

 ### Class Information